iFun/Notes/PHIL145/Phil145.md

 We are not getting closer to the truth we are just changing the science we do not have any rule to know the we are closer to the truth

 __Cannot be cumulative__

+### Lessons from Kuhm
+1. There is no single scientific method
+    - historical evidence
+    - no simple accumulation of knowledge
+2. Scientific paradigms accepted even though they are incomplete
+3. Scientific dogmatism
+    - Kuhm: scientist want let paradigm go easily
+    - overstatement scientist community affair
+4. Incommensurability: no way possible to determine when you going through paradigm shift whether we have any progress or not

+Evidence and reason don't uniquely decide among moderate That means rational to follow many paradigms

+Strong: no rational or evidential basis for selection thus paradigm choice is irrational (decided by other emotional and social factors)

+STS

+Sociology: attempt to replace phil of science reason and argumentation social influence ambition etc

+## Chapter 4
+Underdetermination

+    In the philosophy of science, underdetermination refers to situations where the evidence available is insufficient to identify which belief we should hold about that evidence.

+#### Any set of evidence no matter how large. will not uniquely select a scientific theory

+Evidents always underdetermine the theory
+Science is __fallible__